Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide

 Here's how you can create a .env file in a Next.js project and include the GitHub OAuth app credentials, NextAuth Secrets

-In your Next.js project's root directory, create a new file and name it .env.
+Create a new file in your Next.js project's root directory and name it .env.

 Add GitHub OAuth Credentials to .env